-- Connect an OBD-II scanner and verify that there is a stored P0102 code.
+- Connect an OBD-II scanner, here's a great one we use everyday and verify that there is a stored P0102 code.
 Record all codes and freeze-frame data, then reset all codes and take the vehicle for a test drive.
 See if the P0102 recurs, and note any accompanying codes.

 - If the vehicle continues to code P0102, visually inspect all electrical connectors, wiring, sensors, the intake air cleaner and the MAF sensor unit itself.
 Make sure the air cleaners and MAF sensor are not clogged and that all hoses and conduits are tightly sealed.

 - Can’t find any physical problems with the air filter, sensor or wiring?
 Time to break out the multimeter with digital display to verify sampling rate and sensor range readings.
 This test will determine if the MAF sensor output is below the required range or if there’s some other issue causing the voltage drop.